How well do Walmart paint dab markers work?

 Practice patterns using do-a-dot markers

 The possibilities are really only limited to your imagination (and maybe how much time you have to look at Pinterest ;) ).
-Hopefully you have better luck than me with the actual markers and are able to do all these activities without frustration.
-Whether you use Walmart paint dab markers, dollar store bingo markers, or Do-a-dot markers, your child and/or students are sure to enjoy these activities.
+Whether you use Paint Dab Markers, dollar store bingo markers, or Do-a-dot markers, your child is sure to enjoy these fun activities.